 Your PSNS is the calming zen force in your body that is the opposite of your sympathetic nervous system (SNS).
 In contrast to your PSNS, your SNS is what kicks up your flight or fight response during a stressful event.
 The physical effects that come into play when your parasympathetic system takes over include a decreased heart rate, improved blood circulation, and more relaxed muscles.

 Sounds pretty cool, right?
-Although it’s almost impossible to give yourself DTP using manual hand pressure, you can get a similar effect by using a weighted blanket.
+Although it’s almost impossible to give yourself DTP using manual hand pressure, you can get a similar effect by using a weighted blanket, which acts as a natural sleep aid.

 Weighted Blanket Limitations